mgsosna/t-tests_vs_ANOVA/README.md

 ![](https://i.imgur.com/2WEeQxj.png)

 As we can see, t-tests are incredibly sensitive to the number of comparisons you run.
-As you move to the right of the figure (increasing the number of groups), the false error rate steadily rises until you have around a 70% false error rate when comparing 10 groups.
+As you move to the right of the figure (increasing the number of groups), the false positive rate steadily rises until you have around a 70% error rate when comparing 10 groups.
 Somewhat surprisingly, increasing the number of observations per group does almost nothing to lower the error rate.
 A strange exception exists for `n_obs` = 2, maybe corresponding to the fact that any differences between the groups are overriden by how low the sample size is, producing a low test statistic and hence high p-value.
 The [equations](https://www.statsdirect.co.uk/help/parametric_methods/utt.htm) for the t-test are helpful for wrapping your head around this.

 Meanwhile, the story is much simpler for ANOVAs: they are resilient.
-No matter the number of observations or groups, the false error rate hovers around 0.05, exactly where we set our p-value threshold.
+No matter the number of observations or groups, the false positive rate hovers around 0.05, exactly where we set our p-value threshold.
 This makes sense: **wherever we set our threshold, we should expect this percentage of errors.** (More on this in the Conclusions.)
 Below, we can see that the distribution of ANOVA p-values below 0.05 values lies neatly at 5%, as well as the mean false positive rate as a function of group size.

 ![](https://i.imgur.com/b5bf7iU.png)